 The Sensaphone system constantly monitors temperature, alerting Slingerland when it drops low enough to take action.
 Wind machines are then turned on to pull warmer air down to raise the temperature around sensitive grapes.

 Pillitteri dedicates 50% of its production to Icewine and makes more than 20 varieties.
 Their Icewines and table wines have won first place in every major world wine competition for a total of more than 800 awards.
-The viticulture research community recognized Slingerland’s vineyard knowledge and success and named him 2015 Grape King, a title bestowed upon the grape grower with the best vineyards in Ontario.
+The viticulture research community recognized Slingerland’s vineyard knowledge and success.
+They named him 2015 Grape King, a title bestowed upon the grape grower with the best vineyards in Ontario.
 Judges include members of the Ministry of Agriculture and Food, the Cool Climate Oenology and Viticulture Institute at Brock University, Vineland Research and Innovation Centre and the University of Guelph.
 Winery patriarch, and Slingerland’s father-in-law, Gary Pillitteri, was named Grape King in 1981.

 Slingerland says of the honor, “Having technology such as wind machines and the Sensaphone system has enabled me to utilize my skills to obtain the best results in harvesting my Icewine grapes.”